 The series honors the pioneering professor, Harriet Elliott Wiseman, who taught political science and served as Dean of Women at the university from 1913-1947.

 One key to building a prosperous society is the inclusion of the widest possible strata of society in both political and economic life.
 Excluding individuals from full participation in the economy, whether due to their race, gender, sexual orientation, poverty, education, or health not only harms these individuals directly but also harms all of society through a less vibrant, less dynamic, and less innovative economy.
 This lecture series brings a series of researchers to campus whose work is at the forefront of current efforts to document the benefits of inclusion in building a prosperous and innovative economy.

-The Future is Equitable: A Data-Driven Approach
+The Future is Equitable: A data-driven approach to Health Care

 February 28, 2022